Change how a storage account is replicated

 During a live migration, you can access data in your storage account with no loss of durability or availability.
 The Azure Storage SLA is maintained during the migration process.
 There is no data loss associated with a live migration.
 Service endpoints, access keys, shared access signatures, and other account options remain unchanged after the migration.

-ZRS supports general-purpose v2 accounts only, so make sure to upgrade your storage account before you submit a request for a live migration to ZRS.
+In the standard performance tier, ZRS supports general-purpose v2 accounts only, so make sure to upgrade your storage account if it is a general-purpose v1 account prior to submitting a request for a live migration to ZRS.
 For more information, see Upgrade to a general-purpose v2 storage account.
 A storage account must contain data to be migrated via live migration.

-Live migration is supported only for storage accounts that use LRS or GRS replication.
-If your account uses RA-GRS, then you need to first change your account's replication type to either LRS or GRS before proceeding.
-This intermediary step removes the secondary read-only endpoint provided by RA-GRS before migration.
+If your account uses RA-GRS, then you need to first change your account's replication type to either LRS or GRS before proceeding with a live migration.
+This intermediary step removes the secondary read-only endpoint provided by RA-GRS.

 While Microsoft handles your request for live migration promptly, there's no guarantee as to when a live migration will complete.
 If you need your data migrated to ZRS by a certain date, then Microsoft recommends that you perform a manual migration instead.
 Generally, the more data you have in your account, the longer it takes to migrate that data.